French Property Market Analysis - 1st Quarter 2022

 Our Plans for this Year

 Patrick JOSEPH owner of My French House says “in almost 20 years of running this company, we’ve rarely had so few properties, it’s across the board.
 But we never stand still and are actively looking for new partners and agencies, while bringing in new experts and better value services for our clients.
-We are also currently researching new areas of interest, Corsica has been mentioned multiple times, and we’ve recently received requests for dom-toms, overseas departments such as Reunion and Martinique.
-And for Spain.
+We are also currently researching new areas of interest, Corsica has been mentioned multiple times, and we’ve recently received requests for dom-toms, and for Spain.

 If you are keen to find your dream property this year, contact us ideally with your wish list, budget and your dates so we can help with your property search, it’s never been more important to be prepared.
 As the French saying goes, “un homme averti en vaut deux”!